Questions about the application process:

 How do I apply for the new DSF/Public Interest Law Initiative (PILI) paid internship?

-The new DSF/PILI Internship for Spring 2024 has a separate application process.
+The DSF/PILI Internship for Spring has a separate application process.
 The Diversity Scholarship Foundation is proud to be partnering with the Public Interest Law Initiative (PILI) to provide a paid internship with an Illinois public interest agency to a deserving law student in the spring of next year!
 PILI’s Law Student Internship Program connects law students with public interest law agencies in Illinois and pays them for their work.
 Interns receive $3,250.00 for working 200 hours during a semester.
 Interns can also receive law school credit for their Internship if first approved by both the student’s law school and agency.
 PILI ensures quality supervision by experienced attorneys while also providing supplemental programmatic, networking and educational opportunities.
-PILI is now accepting applications for the Spring Semester on a rolling basis through the beginning of December.
-For more information, please visit https://pili.org/internships/apply-for-a-spring-pili-internship/.
+The application period for 2025 Spring Semester Internships will open at 10:00 a.m. on October 15, 2024.
+Applications are accepted on a rolling basis and can be submitted online through the website at pili.org/apply.

 How do I apply for the scholarships?